neolp/itmp/README.md

 #### 5.2.2.
 CBOR

-With CBOR serialization, each ITMP message is serialized according to the CBOR specification.
+With CBOR ([RFC 7049](https://tools.ietf.org/html/rfc7049)) serialization, each ITMP message is serialized according to the CBOR specification.

 ### 5.3.
 Transports